 Certain taxes not based on income, however, are generally not dischargeable under a Chapter 7 bankruptcy, including:

-Unlike a Chapter 7 bankruptcy, priority taxes and secured tax debts may be repaid over the course of the 3 to 5 year repayment plan with a Chapter 13 plan.
+Unlike a Chapter 7 bankruptcy, priority taxes and secured tax debts can be repaid over the course of your 3 to 5 year Chapter 13 repayment plan.
 Your attorney can discuss which option is best for you based on the circumstances of your case.

-In general, Chapter 7 bankruptcy involves selling your property in order to repay your creditors.
-In contrast, Chapter 13 bankruptcy involves organizing and adjusting your debts over the course of a 3-5 year repayment plan, and does not involve liquidating your assets.
-Contact our Richmond Chapter 7 & 13 Bankruptcy Attorneys for more information.
+In general, a Chapter 7 bankruptcy involves discharging your debts because you cannot afford to repay your creditors.
+In contrast, a Chapter 13 bankruptcy involves organizing and adjusting your debts over the course of a 3-5 year repayment plan, and does not involve liquidating your assets.

 Repayment plans generally last 3-5 years.
 The terms and duration of your repayment plan depend on your income and assets.
-If you regularly earn more income that the median monthly income for a similarly-situated household, then you have at least 5 years to complete your repayment plan.
-If you earn less income than the median monthly income for a household under similar circumstances, you may get a 3-year plan.
-You may reduce the length of your plan if you can demonstrate that it will pay all unsecured debut in less time.
+If you regularly earn more income than the median monthly income for a similarly situated household, then you have 5 years to complete your repayment plan.
+If you earn less income than the median monthly income for a household under similar circumstances, you may get a 3 year plan.
+You may reduce the length of your plan if you can demonstrate that it will pay all unsecured debt in less time.

 If you have more questions about bankruptcy, Throop Law can help.
-Our Richmond bankruptcy attorneys can provide top-tier advice regarding your available legal options.
+Our bankruptcy attorneys in Virginia can provide top-tier advice regarding your available legal options.
 Moreover, our firm is sensitive to your hardships and will handle your case with the highest regard and discretion.

-Contact us online, or call (804) 464-3989 to speak with one of our Richmond bankruptcy lawyers today.
+Contact us online, or call (804) 215-1515 to speak with one of our skilled bankruptcy lawyers today.